-Above all, please know this: Broken hearts heal.
-But they don't heal through anger — they heal through recognition.
-They don't heal through regret — they heal through reflection.
-They don't heal through feelings of failure — they heal through acceptance.
+Bottom line: Broken hearts heal, but they don't heal through anger; they heal through recognition.
+They don't heal through regret; they heal through reflection.
+They don't heal through feelings of failure, they heal through acceptance.
 And moving on is not about blame — it's about surrender.

 Don't spend your time regretting your past relationships today or any day—even if they were bad or challenging.
 Everything you have experienced has been prologue to this moment, and here you are... still standing.
 Every situation in our lives makes us bitter or better... and you can choose which at any time.
 Whatever has happened, you can't change it, you can't undo it, and you can't forget it.
 Instead, embrace it and move on.
 Bottom line: You win some... you learn some.

 Great love is out there, but it might not appear until you let go of your past.
 Anything else is allowing your past to control you... and there is no use in looking back unless you plan on going that way.

 Valentine's Day or not, it can be a beautiful day if you choose it to be.